Edgbaston: Demography

+Governance

+Edgbaston forms two wards within the metropolitan district of Birmingham, Edgbaston and North Edgbaston, which each elects two councillors to Birmingham City Council.
+The parliamentary constituency of Edgbaston comprises the two wards and the wards of Bartley Green, Harborne and Quinton.
+Edgbaston is also a 'council constituency', managed by its own district committee.

+In 1911 the civil parish had a population of 26,398.
+On 1 April 1912 the parish was abolished and merged with Birmingham.

 Sport

-Warwickshire County Cricket Club is based at the Edgbaston Cricket Ground, the area historically being part of Warwickshire.
+Warwickshire County Cricket Club is based at the 25,000 capacity Edgbaston Cricket Ground, the area historically being part of Warwickshire.
 As well as hosting regular county matches, the ground plays host to the England cricket team during one day internationals and test matches.

-The area also has a world class tennis venue; The Edgbaston Priory Club.
+The area also has a world class tennis venue, the Edgbaston Priory Club.
 The DFS Classic for female players has been held there every year since 1982 and some of the world's top players participate.
 The tournament is part of the WTA Tour and wins count towards world rankings.
 The oldest lawn tennis club in the world, the Edgbaston Archery and Lawn Tennis Society, founded in 1860 is nearby.

-There is also a members-only golf course which offers views over the southern part of the suburb.
+There is also a members-only golf course, which offers views over the southern part of the suburb.
 Edgbaston Croquet Club has been located in the area since 1915.